 Rather than go through these symptoms, most addicts will continue to drink alcohol to self-medicate.
 This is why the rates of relapse are so high.

 Alcohol and drug rehab in Worcestershire can be unique for each patient.
-Every person has their own issues, and our rehabs in Worcestershire aim to cater to that fact.
+Every person has their own issues, and rehab in Worcestershire aims to cater to that fact.
 They offer a range of treatment options.

 Treatment options at our drug and alcohol rehab centres in Worcestershire are varied.
 They include day programmes and group therapy sessions.
-They also include inpatient rehab, which is proven to be the most effective form of rehab.
+They also include inpatient rehab.

 Staff give full support and care to all patients, no matter their background.
 We help everyone who comes through our doors as much as we can.